Robbie Williams relives his highs and lows in new Netflix show

 Williams shot to fame as the youngest member of the ’90s pop group Take That and went on to launch a successful solo career which has seen him topping charts and performing in front of tens of thousands around the world.

-The show's director Joe Pearlman and his team combed through some 30,000 hours of material filmed by camera operators following Williams since his early Take That days.
-"I wanted to tell a real story.
-I think Rob's story is one of real pain and struggle and inner turmoil.
-I didn't want to make something fluffy.
-I wanted to make something that served Rob, and Rob wanted to tell the truth," Pearlman said.

-Robbie Williams starts streaming on Netflix Nov 8.
-A pop-up event coinciding with the launch and celebrating Williams' career is open to public in London's Covent Garden Nov 2 to 5.
+The show’s director Joe Pearlman and his team combed through some 30,000 hours of material filmed by camera operators following Williams since his early Take That days.
+“I wanted to tell a real story.
+I think Rob’s story is one of real pain and struggle and inner turmoil.
+I didn’t want to make something fluffy.
+I wanted to make something that served Rob, and Rob wanted to tell the truth,” Pearlman said.starts streaming on Netflix November 8.
+A pop-up event coinciding with the launch and celebrating Williams’ career is open to public in London’s Covent Garden November 2 to 5.

 Write Comment